 - Integrate – Connect your social channels in a way that maximizes your resources and minimizes your time.
 Claim your brand name on all well known social networks to ensure you control your message.

 - Manage – It is important to listen and respond to users.
 Review sites are driving more organic traffic, so be positive and encourage reviews.
 Thank fans and reach out to customers with any concerns.

 - Track – Define your ROI goals before starting your campaign.
 Know what you hope to accomplish so you can measure the success, whether it’s increasing fans, driving web traffic, increasing organic rankings, or anything you can define and measure.
 Having measurable goals is the key to a successful social media campaign.

-10. Utilizing Blogs to connect and promote time sensitive information – Search engines are giving more value to real-time fresh content.
-Blogs offer a RSS (rapid syndication) capability, where search engines can discover anything posted on a blog in an instant.
-Blogs are similar to interactive online journals and help in elevating ranking with search engines.
+10. Utilizing blogs to connect and promote time-sensitive information – Search engines are giving more value to real-time fresh content, where search engines can discover anything posted on a blog in an instant.
 In our opinion, a blog is the perfect first step a business should take towards establishing their social media presence.